tobysta/Library-App/README.md

 - Building Flask routes with `Blueprint`
 - Rendering SQL data dynamically using Jinja HTML templates
 - Creating database-driven reports for a simple web UI
-- Structuring a Python web application into models, routes, templates, static files, and API endpoints
+- Structuring a Python web application into models, routes, templates, and API endpoints

 ## Author